 The practical emphasis of the Profiling & Assessment Training (PAT) gives participants the sense that they have actually undertaken a profiling exercise, boosting technical knowledge and enhancing their confidence to carry out a real exercise in the future.

 The underlying goal of conducting the Profiling & Assessment Training (PAT) is to strengthen coordination with and among the humanitarian actors/Government to develop a platform of data exchange for effective and inform decision making.

 With this IVAP aims to encourage the development of a strong and responsive systems for data collection, management and analysis.
-To enhance coordination among humanitarian community and government institutions by increasing their knowledge with different aspects of profiling and assessment along with database management to advocate for the needs of affected population.
+To enhance coordination among humanitarian community and government institutions by increasing their knowledge with different aspects of profiling and assessment along with data management for informed decisions on the needs of affected population.